K8F/liri-node-app/README.md

 To run a command in LIRI:

-1. Open the liri-node-app repository in your code editor.
+1. Open Terminal and navigate to the liri-node-app directory.
 1. Check that you are in the root of the directory.
 You can use `ls` to see the files in your current directory.
 You should see one called liri.js.
 1. If you don't see the liri.js file, `cd` to the appropriate directory.
 1. To run a command, use the following syntax: